Signals: autonomous schema monitoring

 }

 Built-in delivery channels: email, Slack, Microsoft Teams, PagerDuty, Opsgenie, generic webhook.
 The webhook signs payloads with HMAC so your receiver can verify authenticity.
+Learn how Signals fit into the Semantic Control Plane security architecture.

 Schedule